FallingSnow/Anime4K.js/README.md

 ```

 ## Examples
 Some GL operations require a CORS context and cannot be run from a local file.
 So you can run a local web server using the command below.
+Make sure you have already compiled.

 ```javascript
 yarn run examples